congatudo/Congatudo/docs/_pages/misc/important-files-and-folders.md

 - Ensure your Conga robot and computer are on the same local network.
 - You will be prompted to enter your robot's root password during SCP operations.
+- Most Conga Robots don't support sftp protocol and some scp implementations use sftp. you need to use option -O to force scp instead of sftp
 - Always make sure you have backups before restoring data, as this operation can overwrite existing robot map information.